dphdmn/betterLeadearboard/README.md

 I did not keep backups of solve data because I'm lazy.

 You can view backups by clonning the repo locally and replacing the backup file as "data/leaderboard.json" and running it on your server.

+I might add a button to load older leaderboard data from file, but I'm lazy.